minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 Updating the launcher
 ~~~~~~~~~~~~~~~~~~~~~
+- Linux AppImage or macOS
   to update the launcher on newer versions of the launcher Press the gear icon and then check for updates
+- Flatpak :code:`sudo flatpak update`

 if your launcher is too old or you cant find these buttons
 in Ubuntu prebuilt packages do sudo apt-get update && sudo apt-get upgrade